jbaudanza/rack-asset-compiler/README.md

 CSS.
 See [Sass Documentation](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#options) for a list of options.

-## Compiling Compass
+## Compiling Sass with Compass Support

-The compass compiler subclasses the Sass compiler and supports all the same options.
-However, it will also make compass frameworks available to the Sass compiler.
+The Compass compiler subclasses the Sass compiler and supports all the same options and makes the compass framework mixins available to the compiler.

     require 'rack/CompassCompiler'